pculligan/bootstrap-mac/README.md

 Same process, but under `github.com-corp` hostname.

 ### ✔ Idempotent
-SSH config blocks are replaced cleanly on each run.
+SSH config blocks are fully regenerated on each run while GitHub key upload is skipped if the key already exists.

 # 🔧 Verification Mode